 In addition to maple syrup, poutine, and goose-down jackets, there’s also something else we Canadians excel at, and that is making high-quality dog food!

-With rising fears about ingredients being shipped in from Asia, you may be in the market for a high-quality dog food crafted a bit closer to home.
+With rising fears about ingredients being shipped in from Asia, you may be in the market for a pet food crafted a bit closer to home.

-Just check out these excellent Canadian-made brands that are taking the world by storm.
+Just check out these excellent Canadian-made dog food brands that are taking the world by storm.

 Dog owners around the globe are going nuts for this Canadian-born dog food.
 Here’s what they’re saying: